 I felt old, really old - stiff joints, achy, cramps everywhere triggered by anything, wrecked legs post-race that had me missing a week of training, tendon cramps that were like sprained ankles afterwards (changing gears in the car caused my feet to cramp).
 It was bad.

-I came across you guys through your sponsorship of the ÖTILLÖ Swimrun World Series and had an Advanced Sweat Test at Four3 Performance in New Jersey.
+I came across you guys through your sponsorship of the ÖTILLÖ Swimrun World Series and had a Sweat Test at Four3 Performance in New Jersey.
 They gave me a plan for everyday hydration and also a plan for races.

 I'm not a salty sweater - pretty average really - but constant hot flashes are just a steady drip, drip on the electrolyte and fluid level that I had not realised.